 Randallstown Branch Renovation

-Amenities and features of the renovated branch include 29,000 square feet of library space; 30+ public computers; free WiFi throughout; laptop bars; a large meeting room for public use and library events; enlarged and enclosed children’s area; an enclosed teen space; a larger collection of print and audio-visual library materials; three study rooms; an enclosed quiet reading room; self-service checkout stations; digital media displays; new shelving; new seating; single use and collaborative workspaces; updated public restrooms; and, last but not least — The CoLab, Baltimore County Public Library’s first Center of Excellence for Technology.
+In 2017, Randallstown Branch received an impressive makeover.
+Amenities and features of the renovated branch include 29,000 square feet of library space; 30+ public computers; free WiFi throughout; laptop bars; a large meeting room for public use and library events; enlarged and enclosed children’s area; an enclosed teen space; a larger collection of print and audio-visual library materials; three study rooms; an enclosed quiet reading room; self-service checkout stations; digital media displays; new shelving; new seating; single use and collaborative workspaces; updated public restrooms; and, last but not least — The COLAB, Baltimore County Public Library’s first Center of Excellence for Technology.

 Featuring a new technology instruction space with new furniture, equipment and software, our intent is to help improve the technology literacy of our customers, and to give them access to equipment and software that is not readily available to the vast majority of people.
 Programs will be geared towards all ages, with many programs specifically geared toward both school-aged children and job seekers.